For Animation Filmmakers:

 For Animation and Film Festivals & Events Professionals

-Kids Kino Industry (previously known as: Warsaw Kids Film Forum), an international pitching forum for films and series aimed at a young audience, during Kids Kino International Film Festival.
+Kids Kino Industry (previously known as: Warsaw Kids Film Forum), an international pitching forum for films and series aimed at a young audience, and is part of Kids Kino International Film Festival.
 Together with Kids Kino.Lab, a script development workshop, it creates a wide range of initiatives to support the film industry’s development, production and dissemination of quality kids content.

 Individual consultations with experts specialising in areas such as film marketing or script doctoring.
 This year, accreditation holders will be able to consult with such names as Andrew Kavanagh, Jesper Møller and Maurice Wheeler, who have advised Warner Bros., Disney, Sony, BBC, Google, Netflix and Nickelodeon, among others.

 Apart from the individual meetings, consultations and pitching sessions, the panel entitled 'Going International - Markets, Festivals, Conferences and Labs for Kids Content'; is also worthy of attention.
 Without leaving home, the meeting participants will be able to get to know one another, learn more about leading international events and put questions to their representatives.
 The guests on the panel will include Marlene Wegener from Animation Production Days, Greg Childs from the Children's Media Conference (CMC), Lennart Ström from M:brane, Nienke Poelsma from the Cinekid International Film Festival, Matija Šturm from CEE Animation, Silvina Cornillón from Ventana Sur and Anne Schultka from Kids Regio.